Learn how to make glitter ornaments from Dollar Store clear ornament and vinyl. These light up ornaments DIY will add sparkle to any Christmas tree!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-If you’d like to save this idea for later, PIN it now!
+If you’d like to save this tutorial on making DIY light up Christmas ornaments for later, PIN it now!

 Thanks so much for stopping by.
 Have a creative day!